 Free VPNs are a dime a dozen, but just because they’re common doesn’t mean they’re any good.
-In fact, just last month the internet lost its collective mind after free VPN provider Hotspot Shield were caught selling user logs.
+Free VPN provider Hotspot Shield is notorious for logging and selling user data, yet a great 500 million unknowing users still lean on their services for “privacy and security”.

 Amid the shady practices and so-so services, VPNs unfairly copped a bad rep, which is why it’s important to make the distinction between fake free VPN services and reputable paid ones.